-The Golden State.
+California, the Golden State.
 The place where people go to live their dreams and become stars of the stage and screen.
 As America’s most visited state with an average of 6 million visitors each year it is not hard to see why many want to cross the pond to see what the west coast has to offer, but at 800 miles long and 200 miles wide it is difficult to know where to start.
+If you’re planning to visit California for the first time, then you’re in the right hands.

 1. NAPA VALLEY